MuhammadAliK12/seQuradisbursement/README.md

 ```

 ### System dependencies
-- ruby version needs to be installed alongside with rails
+- Ruby version needs to be installed alongside with Rails

 ### How to install